iamAnna/PhraseFinder/README.md

 1. Validate each phrase
     1. Word count within min / max?
 If no, remove
     1. Phrase count >= 2.
 If no, remove
-1. Sort in descending order, top 10
+1. Sort in descending order and check the top 10 against all other phrases
-    1. _(implement later) Is it a subset of another?
-If yes, remove_
+    1. Are any of the top 10 phrases a subset of another?
+If yes, remove
+        * confirm all new phrases that bubble up through the removal process
+    1. Return top 10

 #### Potential Problems
 * **Question**: How to determine a sentence ending / sentence beginning?